stormalf/chibicc/README.md

 ## release notes

 1.0.22.4        Fixing some issues with extended assembly (new test cases), adding r11 and r10 registers and adding "D" and "S" support for input and output.
+                Removing -fsanitize=cfi not supported by gcc.
+Adding core dump and segfault handler to have useful information when a segfault occurs.
+                Adding debug information for linker.
+Changing the order of extra linker parameters because if the specific path defined for a project is not the first one, it seems that the linker doesn't find the libraries (#ISS-173).

 ## old release notes